GoldieDudie/homescreen-hero/README.md

 cd homescreen-hero
 mkdir -p data
 docker-compose up -d
-Open http://localhost:8000 and the Setup Wizard will guide you through configuration.
 ```

+Open http://localhost:8000 (or whichever port you specified in .env file) and the Setup Wizard will guide you through configuration.

 ### Windows Portable (Beta)